luciangreen/State-Machine-to-List-Prolog/README.md

 [[1,success],[2,success],[3,success],[4,success],[5,success],[6,success],[7,success],[8,success],[9,success],[10,success]]
 ```

-* The original and converted algorithm are the same, showing the converter has worked.
+* The original and converted algorithm have the same results, showing the converter has worked.

 # Authors